 While fire safety must be paramount, there is a thoughtful path “in between” that no doubt requires a little more effort than burning, but is far kinder to our lungs and the environment.

-For city dwellers, the issue is easy--the green waste curbside pick up is a good deal.
+For Grass Valley and Nevada City, where no burning is permitted, the issue is easy—request Waste Management’s green waste curbside pick up.
 Cut and toss in the bin.
 However, there are low carbon footprint electric leaf shredders and wood chippers that greatly reduce the volume of material to a nice, compostable pile.
 Hooray, less purchase of mulch and compost and fewer of those awful plastic bags that never decomposes.